JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/aberration/psurlon-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/2
+- ttrpg-cli/monster/cr/2
-- monster/size/medium
+- ttrpg-cli/monster/size/medium
-- monster/type/aberration
+- ttrpg-cli/monster/type/aberration
 aliases: ["Psurlon"]
 ---
 # Psurlon
 *Source: Boo's Astral Menagerie p.
-44*
+44, Light of Xaryxis*

 Psurlons are malevolent, wormlike creatures that live on the Astral Plane.
 A fully grown specimen is 7 feet long.
 They have legs that end in hooves and arms that end in hands with three long fingers.
 A psurlon's eyeless head resembles that of an earthworm, capped by a maw ringed with teeth.
 Psurlons adorn themselves in richly colored robes and rarely wear armor or carry weapons.